What is data classification and how do can you do it?

 Sensitivity levels for data

-Apart from different types of classification, it's important for organisations to assess the risk associated with various types of data, how they are managed and where they are stored or transmitted.
-Data and systems are classified into three risk levels - low, medium, and high - to determine the level of security measures required.
+Apart from different types of classification, organisations must assess the risk associated with various types of data, how they are managed, and where they are stored or transmitted.
+Data and systems are classified into three risk levels—low, medium, and high—to determine the level of security measures required.

 Low-risk data